wanglf19/scCaps/README.md

 **Model training**

-To unzip the PBMC_data.rar into current directionary then run:
+To unzip the PBMC_data.rar into data directionary then run:

 ```
 default: